Why study Early Childhood Studies at Liverpool John Moores University?

 Find out more about studying for a BA (Hons) degree in Learning, Development and Support at LJMU.
 Apply now to take the next steps towards your future.

-Find out more about studying for an BA (Hons) degree in Physical Education at LJMU.
+Find out more about studying for an BSc (Hons) degree in Physical Education at LJMU.
 Apply now to take the next steps towards your future.